Modern British Cheese

 With only 65 Ayrshire cows providing the milk, this clothbound Cheddar is made to a very traditional recipe, giving a cheese that is buttery and smooth, with that special Cheddar tang.

-Sold only when perfectly ripe, this modern creation is Britain’s first unpasteurised Brie to be made on the farm in traditional large (3 kg) form and ladled only by hand.
+Sold only when perfectly ripe, this modern creation is Britain’s finest example of a Brie made in a traditional style.
 The French will be jealous…

 Young Buck.
 Unpasteurised cows’ milk.
 250g.